BBBase-EHeresy/PPPub/docs/forces_of_evil/goblin_town.md

 - [Terror]
 - **Relentless Advance (ACTIVE)**

-When the Goblin King Charges into combat, he can pass 'through’ friendly Goblin models when he moves.
+When the Goblin King Charges into combat, he can pass 'through' friendly Goblin models when he moves.
 Each Goblin he moves through suffers a Strength 3 hit.
 Any Goblin that he ends his move on is automatically slain.
 A model with this special rule cannot be Compelled/Commanded over friendly models if it is forced to Charge as a part of that Magical Power.

 - **Blubbery Mass (PASSIVE)**